TStrada/Data-Management/README.md

 <a name="data"></a>
 ## &#9741; &nbsp; Data
-You can find datasets used in the <a href="https://github.com/TStrada/Data-Management/tree/main/Dataset">Dataset</a> folder.<br>.
-Audio file are not uploaded.
+You can find datasets used in the <a href="https://github.com/TStrada/Data-Management/tree/main/Dataset">Dataset</a> folder.<br> Audio file are not uploaded.

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation